 The MSC encodes the multiplex frame generated by the multiplexer and uses either 16 or 64 QAM with different mapping schemes.
-One can choose between standard mapping, symetrical hierarchical or mixed hierarchical mapping whereas only the standard mapping allowes 16 QAM.
+One can choose between standard mapping, symmetrical hierarchical or mixed hierarchical mapping whereas only the standard mapping allowes 16 QAM.
 If hierarchical modulation is used, every bit of a hierarchical multiplex frame is mapped on one complex cell quadrant which allowes a 4 QAM decoding of the MSC cells if the error rate is too high.
 For making the MSC even more error robust it is possible to use UEP and split the multiplex frame in a higher or lower protected data part.
 Usually the higher protected part is encoded using a higher code rate which adds more redundancy and hence, decreases the propability of bit errors in bad transmission scenarios.
 Cell interleaving of either 2s (long) or 400ms (short) additionally protects the MSC data against error bursts.

 2.5 Transmission Frame